Clinton recovering well, Biden says in Charlotte

 His speech focused on ways to improve the economy, which Biden said includes investing in infrastructure and education.

-His speech was subdued.
+His comments were subdued.
 He did not mention Republican presidential candidate Donald Trump but criticized his party’s views.

 “This is not your father’s Republican Party,” Biden said.
 “Republicans used to be leaders in investment in infrastructure, in transportation, ports, canals – all the things that made us who we are.”

+But offered direct criticism of Trump during his visit to the Clinton campaign office.

+“One of the things that the Republicans have done very successfully so far is raise doubt about our candidate.
+There’s overwhelming doubt (about Trump),” he said.
+“I want people to understand the Hillary I know.
+I want them to know the woman I have known for over 35 years.
+I want them to understand the woman who understands it’s more than economics.
+It’s about peoples’ lives.”

-Biden also praised CPCC as well other community colleges.
+At CPCC, Biden praised the school as well other community colleges.
 His wife, Jill Biden, teaches at Northern Virginia Community College.

 “We have to have the best educated and the highest skilled workforce in the world,” he said.
 “Any nation that out educates us will out compete us.”